gemstone/root-dev/AddLibrarySteps.md

 4. Right-click on new repo solution folder and select "Add > Existing Item..." for "...\gemstone\security\docs\README.md"
 5. Save solution and close Visual Studio
 6. Open "...gemstone\root-dev\Gemstone.sln" in a text editor, e.g., Notepad++
-7. Move the "Project" sections related to new repo to better alpha locations in file, Locate  best peer section for each:
+7. Move the "Project" sections related to new repo to better alpha locations in file.
+Locate best peer section for each:
    1. First section will look similar to:

    ```xml